skypjack/entt/docs/md/signal.md

 ```

 Where the function type of the delegate is `void(int)` as above.
 It goes without
-saying that the extra arguments are silently discarded internally.
+saying that the extra arguments are silently discarded internally.<br/>v
+This is a nice-to-have feature in a lot of cases, as an example when the
+`delegate` class is used as a building block of a signal-slot system.

 To create and initialize a delegate at once, there are a few specialized
 constructors.
 Because of the rules of the language, the listener is provided by